 But, respect must also be paid to the Etruscans, a group of people who moved into Central Italy, for originating the wine industry of what is now Tuscany and for being surprisingly ahead of their time in terms of winemaking technologies.
 The Etruscans adopted the grapevine from the Greeks, cultivated it into highly beloved wines, and significantly improved winemaking techniques.

-In Lucio Sorre’s “A Salute to the Etruscan Origins of Tuscan Cuisine,” the author states that 20th-century enotechnicians talk highly of their advances in temperature-controlled fermentation.
+Author Note: In Lucio Sorre’s “A Salute to the Etruscan Origins of Tuscan Cuisine,” the author states that 20th-century enotechnicians talk highly of their advances in temperature-controlled fermentation.
 But the Etruscans were actually ages ahead of them, though their techniques were very different.

 After crushing their grapes, the must would be poured into clay containers, which were later buried into the ground.
 This is where the temperature was significantly lower.
 When the fermentation cycle was over, the wine was later stored in cellars that were found even deeper in the earth.